mdiebolt/obj-renderer/main.coffee.md

     camera.up = new THREE.Vector3(0, 1, 0)
     camera.lookAt new THREE.Vector3(50, 0, 50)

-Return 1 `probability` percent of the time.
+Return 1 `probability` percent of the time, -1 otherwise
-Return -1 otherwise

     randomSign = (probability) ->
       if Math.random() <= probability